Skip to main content

 Separated Materials

-Presidential series for Julius Eichberg, Agide Jacchia, Albert Alphin, and Richard Ortner were intellectually reassigned as discrete collections under each Conservatory president in 2021.
+Presidential series for Julius Eichberg, Agide Jacchia, Albert Alphin, and Richard Ortner were intellectually and physically reassigned as discrete collections under each Conservatory president in 2021.
 (See Collections BCB-013 through BCB-016.)

 Processing Information